Linda Gottfredson: Academic work

 Gottfredson took a position at Hopkins' Center for Social Organization of Schools and investigated issues of occupational segregation and typology based on skill sets and intellectual capacity.
 She married Robert A. Gordon, who worked in a related area at Hopkins, and they divorced by the mid-1990s.

 In 1985, Gottfredson participated in a conference called "The g Factor in Employment Testing".
 The papers presented were published in the December 1986 issue of the Journal of Vocational Behavior, which she edited.
 In 1986, Gottfredson was appointed associate professor of Educational Studies at the University of Delaware, Newark.

 In 1989, The Washington Post reported that one of Gottfredson's presentations was cited favorably by an article in the National Association for the Advancement of White People's magazine.

 That year, she presented a series of papers on general intelligence factor and employment, including some criticizing the use of different curves for candidates of different races.
 Gottfredson has said:

-While an assistant professor of Educational Studies in the late 1980s, Gottfredson applied for and received three grants from the Pioneer Fund, which was created to advocate research into eugenics.
+While an assistant professor of Educational Studies in the late 1980s, Gottfredson applied for and received three grants from the Pioneer Fund, which was created to promote scientific racism and eugenics, and which many scholars continue to view as openly white supremacist in nature.
 She was promoted to full professor at the University of Delaware in 1990.
-That year, her fourth grant application to the Pioneer Fund was rejected by the board of the university, which said the funding would undermine their university's affirmative action.
+That year, her fourth grant application to the Pioneer Fund was rejected by the board of the university, which said the funding would undermine their university's policy of affirmative action.
 Gottfredson challenged the ruling with assistance from the Center for Individual Rights and the American Association of University Professors.
 In 1992, after two and a half years of debate and protest, the university administration reached a settlement that once again allowed Gottfredson and Jan Blits to continue receiving research funding from the Pioneer Fund.
 The arbitrator of the case held that the university's research committee had violated its own standards of review by looking at the content of Gottfredson's research and that Gottfredson had a right to academic freedom that public perceptions alone did not suffice to overcome.